Common Jump Rope Mistakes (And How to Fix Them)

 Again, watch yourself in the mirror or get a friend to watch or film you.
 For basic jumps, you should be only getting 1-2 inches off the ground (or less).
 Your knees should not be coming up and your feet should point slightly down.

-Watch my feet as I perform a basic jump here.
-Notice that I barely get off the ground and my feet are kept close together at all times.
+Watch Dave's feet as he perform a basic jump here.
+Notice that he barely get off the ground and his feet are kept close together at all times.

 THE QUICK FIX